-In line with good governance, the trustees have embarked on a governance review including articles for both the abbey and the trading company along with the charitable objectives.
-The last review was in 2009 and trustees propose to complete the review in 2022.
+In line with good governance, the trustees have embarked on a governance review in 2021 including Articles of Association for both the abbey and the trading company along with the charitable objectives.
+The last review was in 2009 and trustees propose to complete the review in 2023.